KnowageLabs/Knowage-Documentation/functionalities-guide/AnalyticalDocument/ka_dev_analyticaldoc.rst

    labels during the runtime in italics.

 Correlation through LOV and drivers

-Correlation through LOV and drivers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

    In previous Section 5.4 we saw how to set correlation through the GUI
    available in the document detail panel, but there is also the
    possibility to get the same result using the link between LOV and
    analytical drivers.
 More in depth, the user must have previously
-   configured a driver that runs values that can be used in the “where”
+   configured a driver that runs values that can be used in the Â“whereÂ”
    clause of a SQL query.
 Then the user must set a query-type LOV using
    the syntax in Syntax for setting correlation through LOV configuration
    We stress that the *AD_name* is the name of